Home Learning Guidance

 Art & Design

 Art and design focuses on; Egyptian Art, Using pastels/chalk, Painting techniques, Illustrations and Origami.
 In addition to weekly lessons, we try to incorporate art and creativity into as many other curriculum subjects as possible.
-For example, the computing topic ‘We are programmers’ includes computer design as pupils create a short computer game.
+For example, the computing topic ‘We are programmers’ includes computer design as pupils create a short computer animation.

 Spanish is taught weekly by specialist teacher Mrs. Barrett.
 Lessons incorporate lots of speaking and listening activities as well as practical and written activities.